 “Think back to when you were a child, around 8 or 9 years of age.
 What did you want to be when you grew up?
 Would your younger self be proud of what you decided to do instead”?

 For example, if your favorite book is a Victorian romance like Pride & Prejudice or Jane Eyre, you might be a hopeless romantic.
-Maybe you love the idea of true love and fighting for your soul mate.
-Perhaps you identify with the strong-willed nature of the characters.
+Maybe you love the idea of true love and fighting for your soul mate, or perhaps you identify with the strong-willed nature of the characters.

 If your favorite book is in the horror genre, you might enjoy thrills.
-Or maybe you love the way the characters fought and overcame whatever evil was haunting them.
-Perhaps you just enjoy the macabre.
+Or maybe you love how the characters fought and overcame whatever evil was haunting them.
+Perhaps you simply enjoy the macabre.

 Journal Prompts for Beginners